-In addition to the many who lost their jobs, one-third of those were downgraded to working part-time on much smaller paychecks, resulting in almost 50% of the nation’s human work-force being underutilized.
-Thousands lost their money in the stock market and even more lost all financial security when the banks closed.
+In addition to the many who lost their jobs, one-third of those were downgraded to working part-time on much smaller paychecks, resulting in almost 50% of the nation’s human workforce being underutilized.
+Thousands lost their money in the stock market, and even more lost all financial security when the banks closed.
 At that time, there were no safety nets – no unemployment insurance, no insurance on bank deposits, and no social security.
-Each year, conditions got worse, as any relief that might have come from family, private charities, and local governments fell far short in the face of increased demand.
+Each year, conditions worsened, as any relief that might have come from family, private charities, and local governments fell far short in the face of increased demand.

 In the summer of 1932, Franklin D. Roosevelt, the Governor of New York, was nominated as the presidential candidate of the Democratic Party.
 In his acceptance speech, Roosevelt addressed the problems of the depression by telling the American people: